otam-mato/nodejs_mysql_web_app_kubernetes/README.md

    V1 and V2 versions uploaded into this [DockerHub repository](https://hub.docker.com/repository/docker/montcarotte/fullstack_nodejs_mysql_demo/general)

+   The "canary" approach, is a strategy used to minimize the risk associated with rolling out new updates or features to a larger audience.
+It involves gradually exposing a small subset of users or systems to the new version of the software while monitoring its performance and stability.

-2. The app and the database will be placed in separate Kubernetes pods to secure decoupling, resource isolation, scaling and resilience.
+3. The app and the database will be placed in separate Kubernetes pods to secure decoupling, resource isolation, scaling and resilience.

 <br>